Deadly explosion rocks Chinese kindergarten

 "The police and related departments rushed to the scene as soon as it was reported and conducted rescue and investigation work on the site," police said on Weibo, a Chinese social media platform similar to Twitter.
 "Currently, the investigation work is still underway."

 Authorities have not said what caused the explosion.
+The Fengxian communication department did not answer a phone call from CNN.

 Graphic images purporting to show the chaotic aftermath of the blast have circulated on Twitter and Chinese social media.